 Rural Touring Dance Initiative

-The first two seasons of touring were completed in autumn 2016 and spring 2017, featuring eight companies from the first RTDI menu.
-You can read all about this first phase of the project on our RTDI Archive page.
+You can read all about the first phase of the project on our RTDI Archive page.

 Click the logos below to find out more about our partners.